nexiles/nexiles-documentation-project/docs/introduction.rst

 =================

 The documentation of Nexiles projects is not easy to access and not everybody knows where to find the documentation for a specific project.
 The documentation for all projects is currently hosted by an external provider and can be found on **docs.nexiles.com**.
 The HTML-documents containing the documentation are generated with Sphinx locally and published with a custom build script.
 The documents lack a unified appearance due to the use of different Sphinx-Themes.
 There are multiple versions of each documentation which are not all released projects and therefore distinguished between public and internal documentation.
 Furthermore each documentation is either a project documentation thus internal, a (public) end-user documentation or a set of tutorials for internal and external use.
 The website has no system with users and no management interface.
 The documentation can also be accessed by a **nexiles|starter** doc app but not all documentation can be viewed without Internet connection as the app does not download the documents from docs.nexiles.com for offline use.
-Nexiles consultants often have no Internet access when they are at the costumers' offices and thus need all documentation to be viewable offline.
+Nexiles consultants often have no Internet access when they are at the customers' offices and thus need all documentation to be viewable offline.

 Goals
 =====